RdR1024/prolog2gpt/README.md

 - `docs`  contains literature and additional documentation.
 A special subdirectory called `wiki` contains the source files for the separate github wiki repository (`github.com:RdR1024/prolog2gpt.wiki.git`).
 - `rel` contains the periodic releases of the library.
 Users should use this directory to download stable copies of library.
 - `src`	contains the source code, with various prototypes in subdirectories called "sketches".
 At some point, a prototype may become a "production" version (i.e. release with a version number), but the philosophy is one of continuous iterative prototyping.
+The reason for separating prototypes into different directories and not just using git versioning, is to enable uncluttered, "back to the drawing board" major revisions.
    - `sketch001`   source code for the first prototype
       - `archive`  old material that we keep for reference
       - `test`     testing files for the prototype